The Cathedral regularly holds events which explore contemporary issues and promote conversation about current affairs.

 Come along to a series of events taking place in and around Chichester marking International Day of Peace, on Saturday 21 September, to help us think about what peace means in our own lives, local community and the wider world today.

 The programme opens with Tasting My Future, a film by Sylvie Collier and Cathy Maxwell, which will be screened on Friday 20 September at 7.30pm at the Quaker Meeting House, Priory Road, Chichester, PO191NX.
 The film features women who fled wars, persecution and danger in their own countries.
 Reem survived a Baghdad bomb that killed her friends and nearly severed her arm.
 Diala fled bombs that smashed her neighbours’ homes in Syria.
 Zainab hid in African forest.
 Women from Iraq, Syria, Ethiopia, Kurdistan, Turkey and Egypt tell their stories of escape.
 They seek refuge in the UK to re-build shattered lives.
 Some live on their nerves, awaiting decisions on asylum.
 In exile, they share one tradition: cooking.
 Food is the pulse that drives this film.
 It’s how women cross cultural boundaries to cook and share traditional dishes.
 They celebrate together with an exuberant party.
-Further details will be available on the Quaker website nearer to the time.

 On International Day of Peace visit Chichester Cathedral for Recipe for Peace, a free drop-in family friendly event for all ages on the Cathedral Green, Saturday 21 September from 1.30-3.30pm.
 Find out about recipes from around the world contributed by people who live in and around Chichester.
 Recipes and some ingredients will be available to take away.
 This is a partnership project between Chichester Cathedral, Friends Without Borders, the Quakers in Chichester, Sanctuary in Chichester, and UK Harvest.
 The event will be followed by an Interfaith Thanksgiving in the Cathedral’s Lady Chapel at 4pm.